steveman1123/stonkBot/README.md

 stockStuff/ - contains data that won't be synced with the repo (api keys, latest trades, and stock histories) - **the folder and its contents should be moved to the location shown above for the program to work**

-apikeys.key - Contains the API keys used for Alpaca and AlphaVantage - the file in the repo should be filled in with your information
+apikeys.txt - Contains the API keys used for Alpaca and AlphaVantage - the file in the repo should be filled in with your information

 latestTrades.json - Contains the stock name and the latest trade date and type for the stock